romanschejbal/reactgirls/docs/intro.md

 Without me telling you what the code does (that's your job to figure out), we can already notice a few things:
 1. It is vanilla Javascript without any frameworks or abstractions.
 1. This code is very __imperative__ and imperative code is very prone to bugs and fragile to modifications.
-1. The behaviour is separated from the ui description, if we modify one side of it, we probably need to update the other one, too.
+1. The behavior is separated from the UI description, if we modify one side of it, we probably need to update the other one, too.
-1. It does not cleanup after the form is unmounted.
+1. It does not clean up after the form is unmounted.
 Leaving listeners hanging and creating a memory leak.
 1. We have to manually manipulate the DOM whenever we want to change something.

 It's worth noting that even if we used jQuery, the code would have the same flaws.